cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 Acknowledgements
 ----------------

 * [Mocha-AMD-Example](https://github.com/netdance/Mocha-AMD-example) - Special thanks to Jim Driscoll for his fork, and suggestion to use Bower.
-Check out his fork, he's taking it to some interesting places, to the next level.
+Check out his fork.
+He's taking it to some interesting places, to the next level.

 License
 -------